Thu.Feb 02, 2023

 Great College Advice

 How do you choose the best Common App essay topic?
 I tell students that virtually any topic will work.
 However, a good Common Application essay has two critical elements.
 First, it must tell an interesting story in which you are the main character (the protagonist!).
-Second, you (the author!)
+Second, you (the author!) must provide some reflection and analysis of what the story means to you.

 article thumbnail